 - How Great Plains Conservation has benefited from winning the responsible tourism Africa award;

 Dorian, your passion for wildlife and conservation has taken you to destinations as diverse as Australia, Morocco and Abu Dhabi.
 Do you remember the first time you heard about “sustainability” linked to tourism?
 Which were your initial thoughts?

 Yes, it would have been in the early days working in the Sabi Sand Game reserve.
-Back then, around early 90’s, sustainability initiatives were not at the forefront of people’s thoughts.
+Back then, around the early ’90s, sustainability initiatives were not at the forefront of people’s thoughts.

 I think what struck me the most back then was the massive footprint of the camp and supporting infrastructure in this pristine area.
 It didn’t sit well that we were generating a huge amount of waste and leaving behind a negative impact on the environment.
 It took a few years though to understand that there were alternatives to the way we did things.

 How has your view on tourism and sustainability changed since then?